sunfounder/raspad3/docs/source/iot/homeassistant/install_required_libraries.rst

     For more details, please see `Install Home Assistant Container <https://www.home-assistant.io/installation/raspberrypi>`_.

+**Start the Home Assistant Service**

-After the installation is complete, you can run the following command line to start Home assistant.
+After the installation is complete, you can run the following command line to start Home Assistant.

 .. code-block::